Leicester Archives: Anti war

 including from Josie Nicholls of the Socialist Party were cheered and

-clapped.
 Although the march was

 totally peaceful, and there were no incidents, the police were very